🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Source

-AI Usage at a German Law Firm
+Legal AI Usage at International Law Firm

 Who is using it?